 I have a Facebook page and a LinkedIn group named Anglo-Burmese Culture, which is my heritage when I came to Canada as a youth.
 Canada is home today.

 Before my scholarly career, I was a Reg.
 Nurse and a Nurse Manager in Toronto.
 Being part of a health care team was wonderful when we positioned the patient/client at the centre.

-My Interest is in advocacy, trauma such as -Vicarious traumatization in human service professions, Employment equity for racial minorities and Aboriginal peoples, Indigenous rights and Human Rights.
+As a Ph.D. in Sociology, my interest is in advocacy, trauma, such as -Vicarious traumatization in human service professions, Employment equity for racial minorities, and Health and Human Rights.
+Refugees in Kurdistan and their trauma.

 What a wonderful mixture.
-For our family – Indian, English, Burmese, Mon, Chinese, Irish, Scotish, Portuguese, maybe Spanish.
+For our extended family – Indian, English, Burmese, Mon, Chinese, Irish, Scottish, Portuguese, maybe Spanish.

 My late husband Francisco De La Maza was born in Havana, Cuba to Antonio De La Maza and Ana Emila Perkovich.
 He worked for Coca-Cola, Pepsi Cola and Cadbury International for the regions of the Caribbean and Latin America, before starting his own company Discovery 2000; distributing his signature wine Chantelle in Miami, Florida.
 Paco was a gifted artist, pianist and an Olympic Fencer.